cse110-sp25-group30/cse110-sp25-group30/admin/misc/rules.md

 ## 3. Strengths and Weaknesses

-**Team Strenghts:**
+**Team Strengths:**
-- Having a variety of members originatin from a diversity of backgrounds, providing their own hard and soft skills into the equation, increasing our problem-solving capabilities.
+- Having a variety of members originating from a diversity of backgrounds, providing their own hard and soft skills into the equation, increasing our problem-solving capabilities.
 - Varying levels of expertise can allow us to provide peer teaching and pairing development opportunities.

 **Team Weaknesses:**